 Another option is to flush the drugs—this works for pills and powders, but it also means the person could risk a contact high, especially if they’re dealing with fentanyl, cocaine, or unknown substances.
 Do not flush packaging, such as baggies, down the toilet.

 Next to high-heat incineration and flushing, the most widely recommended and practical method of drug disposal involves mixing the drugs with kitty litter in a large, zip-style plastic bag.
-Ideally, the kitty litter will be well-used, since that will both make opening up the bag highly unappealing for anyone and render the drugs completely useless.
+Ideally, the kitty litter will be well-used since it will make opening up the bag highly unappealing for anyone and render the drugs completely useless.

 Triple-bag the kitty-litter/drug baggie, then place this in yet another bag that can be tossed in a dumpster, sidewalk garbage bin, or even the household garbage.
 This means that the individual won’t have to worry about getting caught transporting the drugs to a secluded drop-off site or taking them out to the woods to be incinerated.

-Some online message boards also suggest combining unwanted drugs with used coffee grounds; however, that’s not a good idea if the individual lives in an area where coffee grounds go into a green bin where there is a risk of exposing unsuspecting gardeners to drug-laced compost.
+Some online message boards also suggest combining unwanted drugs with used coffee grounds.
+However, that’s not a good idea if there is a risk of exposing unsuspecting gardeners to drug-laced compost.

 Proper Disposal of Weed